Meet the Team

 Heather’s interest in supporting children with ADHD, Autism, and Hypermobility Spectrum Disorders is inspired by her own experiences and those of friends and family, giving her a unique perspective on the challenges families face.
 She uses a neuro-affirming, sensorimotor-based approach and values interdisciplinary collaboration.
 She is a certified Dynamic Movement Intervention (DMI) practitioner (Introductory Level A), has experience with MNRI reflex integration, and is currently participating in the EDS ECHO program for allied health professionals, which focuses on care for patients with Hypermobility Spectrum Disorders (HSD) and Ehlers-Danlos Syndrome (EDS).

-Outside of work, Heather enjoys reading on her porch, going on walks with her poodle-mutt rescue, Kira, and hosting board game and video game nights with friends.
+Outside of work, Heather enjoys reading on her porch, going on walks with her poodle-mutt rescue, Kira, and hosting game nights with friends.

 • Close-up of a woman smiling outdoors with sunglasses on her head and a red metal fence in the background on a sunny day.